C/2026 C1 (Tsuchinshan)

 Light curve

 The light curve chart below shows the estimated development of the comet's magnitude.
 Blue and black dots are visual and photometric CCD observations from COBS.
-The light curve is based on the absolute magnitude and slope parameter as calculated from an MPEC, or the latest values provided by the minor planet center.
-(4.4 + 5 log[∆] + 10.0 log[r]).
+This lightcurve is being recalculated every 6 hours based on the available COBS/MPC observations (currently 4.1 + 5 log[∆] + 10.0 log[r]).
 An additional green curve is displayed when an increase in apparent brightness is expected due to forward scattering of sunlight, which occurs when a dust-rich comet is located between the Earth and the Sun.
 (See Marcus 2007)

 Charts